-Unless modified by either an administrative design adjustment authorized in this UDO, or by a zoning condition contained in an adopted conditional use zoning ordinance the regulations in subsection C.2 shall apply.
+Unless modified by a zoning condition contained in an adopted conditional use zoning ordinance or a design alternate authorized in this UDO, the regulations in subsection C.2 shall apply.

 - a.
 When an improved alley with a width of at least 20 feet is provided, all vehicular access shall take place from the alley.
-Access may be taken from the side street on corner lots. - b.
-Except for townhouse lots, all lots 40 feet or less in width platted after the effective date of this UDO are required to take vehicular access from an alley. - c.
+Access may be taken from the side street on corner lots. - Except for townhouse lots, all lots 40 feet or less in width platted after the effective date of this UDO are required to take vehicular access from an alley. - c.
 No residential lot may have more than 2 driveways on the same street.
 Multiple driveways that service 1 lot may be no closer than 40 feet to each other.